81collective/points-companion-app/README.md

 ## Suggested Next Steps
 1. Decide suppression vs. elimination strategy for the remaining explicit unused variable warnings.
-2. Prioritize test coverage seeds (CSV import + security scoring) to lock in current behavior before further refactors.
+2. Expand test coverage (CSV duplicate detection, realtime channel lifecycle, security scoring) before broader refactors.
 3. Stand up a metrics/tracing foundation early to avoid retrofitting observability into AI & realtime layers later.
 4. Formalize performance budget targets and wire into CI.
+5. Complete migration of remaining realtime components to the shared abstraction and validate with presence + error simulation tests.

 ---
 This log will evolve as new architectural or performance-focused enhancements are introduced.
 Keep entries concise, action-oriented, and grouped by domain for ongoing clarity.